marcboe-dev/dev-arch/README.md

 ### 4. Setup SSH Key for GitHub

-Generate SSH key:
+Generate SSH key

-Copy public key to GitHub:
+Copy public key to GitHub

-Go to **GitHub → Settings → SSH and GPG keys → New SSH key** and paste the public key.
+Go to **GitHub’ Settings’ SSH and GPG keys’ New SSH key** and paste the public key.

 ### 5. Clone Repository